sentry-demos/android/README.md

 2. Open project using Android Studio

-3. You may need to sync the project with the Gradle files
+3. Sync the project with the Gradle files

     ```
     Tools -> Android -> Sync Project with Gradle Files